7

 8

 • Good explanation.
 In some cases user is allowed to insert time dependent data for the future (e.g. my surname will change in 2 months).
 In that case, if you want to query the current value, you can't just use end_date IS NULL, but rather CURDATE() BETWEEN start_date AND IFNULL(end_date, '9999-01-01').
-Dec 5, 2023 at 10:34
+Commented Dec 5, 2023 at 10:34

 • "Historic data" are in practice mostly just corrections of wrong input data which users fixes when he notices the mistake.
-Dec 5, 2023 at 10:51
+Commented Dec 5, 2023 at 10:51

 • @user14967413 Interesting thought.
 That may depend on the domain you're working on and I don't think that one can generalise this way.
 There are plenty of historic data that are not related to error corrections but to the evolution in time of an entity.
 The example of an address is very typical.
 Very few people nowadays live from birth to death at the same address.
 The size or the weight of a person can evolve all their lifetimes.
 Last names and even first names can change in many jurisdictions around the world.